TariqullslamHridoy/TariqullslamHridoy/README.md

 - **Threat Hunting**
 - **Penetration Testing**

-I offer professional services on **Fiverr Pro** as **@detective404** and run the **HridoyLTD** agency, providing IT support and security solutions for businesses of all sizes.
+I offer professional services on **Fiverr Pro** as **@detective404** and  providing IT support and security solutions for businesses of all sizes.
 Whether it's securing your website, recovering from a hack, or conducting in-depth OSINT investigations, I’ve got you covered.

 ## Certifications